Phoebe-Jao/elearning-lp/README.md

-# 📝 Signup Form – React + Tailwind CSS
+# 📝 E-Learning Landing Page – React + Tailwind CSS

 A landing page built with **React JS** and **Tailwind CSS**, as well as **Framer Motion** for certain animations.
 This project focuses on responsive layouts and animations with Framer Motion.
 Enlite Academy is a fictional project inspired by existing digital learning institutions.
 It is made for practice/portfolio purposes only.